Figure 1. A specimen of andalusite from Tyrol, Austria.

 Andalusite is usually pink but white, gray, yellow, green, and violet varieties also occur frequently.
 It crystallizes in the orthorhombic system.
 Hardness: 7.5.

-Chiastolite is a variety of andalusite, aluminium silicate (Al2OSiO4), found in metamorphic rocks (Fig 2).
+Chiastolite is a variety of andalusite, aluminium silicate (Al2OSiO4), found in metamorphic rocks (Figure 2).
 It has elongated prismatic crystals, which in cross-section show a black cross on a gray ground.
 Hardness 7.5; relative density 3.1–3.2.